Saidou25/Meditating-neighbor/README.md

 This website has been designed to bring together meditators from all around the world who are following "The Mind Illuminated," authored by Culadasa (John Yates, PhD) and Matthew Immergut, PhD.

-The primary features of this application include geolocating users using the OpenWeather API and allowing users to request contact with other practitioners.
+The primary features of this single page application include geolocating users using the OpenWeather API and allowing users to request contact with other practitioners.
 Unlike traditional social media platforms, our focus is on fostering connections centered around meditation.
 Once a friendship has been established, email addresses are displayed, enabling users to continue their interactions on their preferred social media platforms.

 Create, get, update and delete queries and mutations operations can be performed on user, profile and location.
 Create, get and delete on requests and contacts.